ajwwja777/CS61B/README.md

 1. Finished lec8 all.
 By the way, there is no ex.

 `4.24`
-1. Completed CAA(Creating an Animation) and the previous parts.
+1. Completed CAA(Creating an Animation) in proj0 and the previous parts.
 Spend about 2h.